VdotVoda/nuDelft26/README.md

 # ![alt tag](https://github.com/liminalFrog/nuDelft/blob/master/logo.jpg)

+## Warning
+Vaking Voda is actually a noob at verctor art!

 ## Installation
 Clone or download the repo and move the containing folders to your `~/.local/share/icons` directory, or to `/usr/share/icons` (needs root access).

 # Coming Soon

+## Continued effort to maintain the Faenza style in the year 2026

 ## New Icons
 Including: